 Dr. Werz: A difficult question.
-It is not only that the counterproductive German decision to reject the implementation of a no fly zone was one that might have been influenced by domestic political considerations.
-It would also be fair to say that, to a certain degree, the opposite of the equation represented by the governments of France and Italy, which massively argued in favor of an intervention, also was influenced by domestic considerations.
+It is not only that the counterproductive German decision to reject the implementation of a no fly zone was one that might have

 At the same time it is important to acknowledge that historically the European Union has never been a monolithic foreign policy actor because foreign policy is still determined by the member states.
-And there has been a lack of European coordination before-for example, during the first Balkan crisis and the major divisions over the second Iraq war.
+And there has been a lack of European coordination before-for example, during the first Balkan crisis and the major divisions over the second lraq war.
 So this is nothing new.